top of page

 It seemed so close to walk to Grand Swiss Hotel but took me 15 minutes to reach there under a hot sun.
 I was once again thoroughly drenched in my own sweat.
 I would use the public bus or Grab car next time.

-Check in to Grand Swiss Hotel was swift.
-Room was barely acceptable but the floor and walls were wooden.
+Checking in to Grand Swiss Hotel was swift.
+Room was barely acceptable but the floor and walls were wooden — an old house structure.
 The washroom floor was still wet because there was no ventilation in it.
-On closer inspection, the floor seemed to be cleaned but anything above my head were not.
+On closer inspection, the floor seemed to be cleaned but anything above my head was not — there were dust-balls hanging from the air-conditioner and ceiling.
 Sigh… two days only.

-I saw a long queue at this stall called Super Star Chicken Feet Koay Teow Soup (天皇鸡脚粿条汤), saw what they were selling and decided to try it.
-I queued for around 10 minutes.
-Tempted by the beautifully braised chicken leg, I ordered a set of the meaty leg, a braised egg and a bowl of kway teow soup full of ingredients.
+A road-side stall, called Super Star Chicken Feet Koay Teow Soup (天皇鸡脚粿条汤), had a long queue.
+I took a look at what they were selling and decided to try it.
+After queueing for around 10 minutes, and tempted by the beautifully braised chicken legs, I ordered a set of the meaty leg, a braised egg and a bowl of kway teow soup full of ingredients.
 And it was only RM14.

 After the meal, I bought an iced dessert from the “lender” stall to wash down the food.
 And a short walk to check out the quiet Armenian Street before retreating back to the hotel.